quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part85_Optimizing_Memo.md

 :p What is off-policy learning and how does it differ from on-policy learning?
 ??x
 Off-policy learning involves learning the value function or policy based on actions chosen by a different behavior policy.
 In contrast, on-policy methods use the actions chosen by the current policy being learned.
-Q-learning, for instance, can learn the optimal action-value function \(Q^*\) using experiences from an arbitrary policy.
+Q-learning, for instance, can learn the optimal action-value function $Q^*$ using experiences from an arbitrary policy.

 Experience replay is a technique where past experiences are stored and periodically used to update the model.
 This separation of experience collection and training helps reduce correlations between updates and stabilizes learning. x??